HCMID/project-template/docs/docs.md

-# HC MID project template
+## Adding documentation to your project

 Add markdown folders to the `tut` directory, then run the `tut` task in your `sbt` session.